Google Ads Keyword Match Types Explained (With Examples)

 ✔ Control ad spend

-✔ Improve click-through rate (CTR)
+✔ Increase the rate of clicking (CTR)

 ✔ Increase conversion rate